will-ch-h/librepods-windowsfix/README.md

 6. On first run it might be a little weird, click in and out of the window.

 7. It is recomended to move the tray icon onto your taskbar but you don't have to :).

-## Current Features
-- See Airpod Battery and Connection Status
-- Display when Airpod(s) is/are out of ear
-- Change between listening modes (ANC-Transparency-Adaptive)
-- Conversation Awareness
-- Pause currently playing audio when airpod is removed. (can be turned off)
-- Notification fly up when airpods connected.

 ## Needed Improvements